lenkiefer/lenkiefer.github.com/_posts/2016-03-22-the-week-so-far-in-charts.md

 <img src="{{ site.url }}/img/charts_mar_22_2016/sales_3_21_2016_notes.gif" alt="EHS gif" style="width: 450px;"/>

-The annotated gif above shows the history of the NAR EHS.
+The annotated gif above shows the history of the NAR EHS since 2006.
 EHS dropped in November of 2015, but most chalked that up to delays due to TRID implementation.
 Sure enough, the numbers bounced back in December and January and it looked like we were back on the upswing.
 What is going on?

 Seasonal adjustment factors for housing data have been squirrelly (that’s <a href="http://dilbert.com/strip/2015-03-27">technical economic jargon</a>) due to the extreme volatility in housing data in recent years.
 To avoid concerns about seasonal factors and <a href="http://www.sciencedirect.com/science/article/pii/030440769090080D">having to do something hard</a> I’ve taken to looking at the non-seasonally adjusted (NSA) data for home sales.
 In terms of the absolute number of sales, this February is the second highest EHS February number we’ve had in the past decade.